 Available through your favorite bookstore.

-This summer brings radio, television, and podcast interviews, while personal appearances really begin ramping up in the fall.
+This summer brought radio, television, and podcast interviews, while personal appearances really begin ramping up in the fall.
 A pinned post at the top of my Facebook page gives quick and easy updates to appearance and signing schedules, which have additions or changes almost daily, and links to media interviews.

-I just returned from Ashland, Oregon and the wonderful facilities and folks at Blackstone Publishing / Blackstone Audio, where I narrated the new book.
+This spring I returned from Ashland, Oregon and the wonderful facilities and folks at Blackstone Publishing / Blackstone Audio, where I narrated the new book.
 Ashland is a beautiful city whatever the season, but spring is especially glorious, and when I wasn’t in the studio, I walked its neighborhoods, historical sights, and splendid parks.

 Day 1 narrating ‘Lost Dogs’ — we typically recorded 100 pages a day.

 June 3rd-5th, 2013

 Book tour began with New York City!
 A lovely flight, followed by service dog Jake Piper and I caught in a half-hour downpour in Central Park.
 Soaked to the skin we both were, but it was warm and — in an odd way — fun.
 The green scents of Central Park rushed up as the rain beat down, and Jake was able to plunge through a few mud puddles and be washed clean of them almost immediately afterward.